DavesThinkTank/Flash-Gordon-2024/README.md

 The program will display the version number for four seconds when the pinball is turned on, in the Player 1 display (2025) and the Credit window (09).
 If it doesn't, you have the wrong software or the wrong version!
 Also note that, sound files are included in a ZIP file on the main page.

+During these four seconds you should also see a 3, 6, or 5 (W, G, or S) in the Match window, indicating the software is set up for a WAV Trigger, Geeteoh, or Squawk & Talk.
+If it is set up for the wrong sound card, there is a simple change you can make.
+Check out the section titled “Selecting Your Sound Board” in the manual to find out how.

 ### About Flash Gordon 2024

 Re-imagined rules for Bally's 1981 Flash Gordon pinball machine.
 Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector.
 The card can be built yourself using instructions available online.
 The following website can help you with this: